zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "When it is dark enough, you can see the stars."
+> "Life is trying things to see if they work."
 >
-> — Ralph Waldo Emerson
+> — Ray Bradbury
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch